-The value of our idea is presented much better by Gordon S. Wood.
-Republicanism, we learn, was not an underground ideology, merely confined to European culture.
+Gordon S. Wood argues, that Republicanism was not an underground ideology, merely confined to European culture.
 It was an important current, that blended and mingled with the monarchical mainstream.
-To be a liberal in the eighteenth-century, or to be enlightened, was to be a lover of the ancients and of antiquity.
+To be a#liberal in the eighteenth-century, was not to be some rabid progressive with no respect for the forefathers, for antiquity and tradition.
+It was for one, a compliment; and another — it meant to be a lover of the ancients and of antiquity, or to be literary enlightened.

 As Confucius wrote likewise, in his Analects: